paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-081-civilian-employees.md

     (i) positions held by staff of the headquarters of the United States Cyber Command;

-    (ii) positions held by elements of the United States Cyber Command enterprise relating to cyberspace operations, including elements assigned to the Joint Task Force-Department of Defense Information Networks; and
+    (ii) positions held by elements of the United States Cyber Command enterprise relating to cyberspace operations, including elements assigned to the Joint Task Force-Department of Defense Information Networks;

     (iii) positions held by elements of the military departments supporting the United States Cyber Command;

+    (iv) positions held in combatant commands, defense agencies, and field activities supporting the United States Cyber Command; and

+    (v) up to 500 positions not otherwise described in clauses (i) through (iv) that the Secretary determines are hard-to-fill, highly skilled positions critical to cyberspace planning and operations in defense of, and which advance, U.S. national interests in collaboration with domestic and international partners.

   (B) appoint an individual to a qualified position (after taking into consideration the availability of preference eligibles for appointment to the position); and